actualmira/actualmira/README.md

 **Cloud Security and DevSecOps Engineer** *(Obiveri Limited: January 2026 - Present)*

-- Designed secure and consistent infrastructure delivery by managing all cloud resources through Terraform IaC, implemented GitOps-based deployment workflows using Helm and Argo CD, and embedded automated scanning gates in GitHub Actions with branch protection rules, preventing misconfigured infrastructure and vulnerable artifacts from reaching production.
+- Designed secure and consistent infrastructure delivery by managing all cloud resources through Terraform IaC, and embedded automated scanning gates in GitHub Actions with branch protection rules, preventing misconfigured infrastructure and vulnerable artifacts from reaching production.

+- Implemented GitOps-based deployment workflows using Helm and Argo CD to automate continuous delivery to EKS clusters, preventing configuration drift.

 - Secured microservices east-west traffic by deploying Linkerd service mesh with Vault PKI as the internal certificate authority and cert-manager as the certificate orchestrator, automating certificate issuance and renewal into Linkerd's control plane and providing mutual authentication across all service-to-service communication.